kamu-data/kamu-cli/docs/install.md

 ## Supported Platforms

+### Linux

+We don't have packages for various Linux flavors yet, but the project is being developed on Linux and supports it well.
+Simply install `docker` and `jre`, download the binary, `chown +x` it, and link it into your preferred location on your `PATH`.

 ### MacOS X via Homebrew

 Install [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) and make sure it's running by executing some simple command like `docker ps`.